Pilot evaluation of Transition Support at Hartlepool Borough Council

 Some teacher training and person-centred planning meetings will be observed by a researcher in spring/summer 2021.
 The researcher will take notes about the delivery and content of these sessions.
 They will not write down the names of participants or the names of children in the person-centred planning meetings.

-Some teachers will also be invited to participate in an interview either during the early stages of delivery in June-July 2021 and/or at the end of delivery in October-November 2021.
+Some teachers will also be invited to participate in an interview either during the early stages of delivery in June-July 2021 and/or at the end of delivery in November-December 2021.
 The first interview will focus on early implementation and your views of the programme.
 The second interview will explore your experiences of supporting pupils with transition, how the programme has helped schools, teachers and children.
-Interviews will last up to 60 minutes and will be done by telephone or online (via Teams) or face-to-face, if social distancing permits this.
+Interviews will last up to 60 minutes and will be done by telephone or online (via Teams).

 For social workers

-Some social workers will be invited to take part in an interview, in either during the early stages of delivery in June-July 2021 and/or at the end of delivery in October-November 2021.
+Some social workers will be invited to take part in an interview, in either during the early stages of delivery in June-July 2021 and/or at the end of delivery in November-December 2021.
 The first interview will seek insights into the training you have received as well as your views on early implementation.
 The second interview will aim to understand the role of social workers in the programme, how the programme has shaped usual practice and how it has helped children and families.
-Each interview will last up to 60 minutes and be done by telephone or online (via Teams) or face-to-face, if social distancing permits this.
+Each interview will last up to 60 minutes and be done by telephone or online (via Teams).

-All children taking part in the Transition Support programme will be asked to complete a short, 15-minute online questionnaire at the start and end of the programme (April 2021 and October 2021).
+All children taking part in the Transition Support programme will be asked to complete a short, 15-minute paper questionnaire at the end of the programme (October 2021).
 Children will complete the questionnaire at school with a teacher present.
 It will ask questions about their feelings and behaviours and how they feel about school.
 The questions are child-friendly.

-Some Year 7 children will be asked to take part in an interview in October-November 2021.
+Some Year 7 children will be asked to take part in an interview in November-December 2021.
 The interview will only take place with your consent.
 You can decline the invitation for your child to take part.
 Interviews will explore children’s views of the support they have received and how they feel about secondary school.
 The experienced researcher will sensitively interview each child.
 If a child feels upset or they do not want to answer questions, the researcher will pause or stop the interview and tell a member of school staff.
-Interviews will take place face-to-face if possible (online while the child is in school if not) and will last up to 45 minutes.
+Interviews will take place online while your child is at school and will last up to 45 minutes.

 You and some other Year 6 pupils in Hartlepool are taking part in a project called Transition Support.
 We are doing research to find out what pupils think about the project, including what they liked and didn’t like.

-You are invited to take part in an online questionnaire about your thoughts and feelings.
+You are invited to take part in a paper questionnaire about your thoughts and feelings.
 It will take 15 minutes.
-You will do the questionnaire before the project starts in April, and again in October, at the end, when you will be in Year 7.
+You will do the questionnaire in October 2021 when you will be in Year 7.
 You will do the questionnaire at school.

 We will also invite some pupils to talk to a researcher.
 This will happen when you will be in Year 7.
 The researcher will ask what you liked and didn’t like about the project, and how you felt about moving from primary to secondary school.
-The interview will happen at school.
+The interview will happen online while you are at school.